 Motels played a key part in Florida’s tourism industry during the 1950s and 60s.
 In 1946, the Florida Hotel and Motel Association reported there were only 1,311 in the entire state.
 But by 1955, the organization tallied 5,085 motels along Florida’s highways and beaches.
-A motel was defined as a place one could park an auto in front of one’s room.
-That definition was watered down over the years but it translated into cheaper accommodations than those offered by hotels.
+A motel was defined as a place a car could be parked in front of one’s room.
+That definition was modified over the years but it translated into cheaper accommodations than those offered by hotels.

 |Sunny Isles today|

-Miami area motels catered to families seeking an alternative to expensive hotels along Miami Beach.
-They had to complete with the glitz of the Fountainebleau, the Eden Roc and hundreds of other hotels.
+Miami area motels appealed to families seeking an alternative to expensive hotels along Miami Beach.
+Motels competed with the glitz of the Fountainebleau, the Eden Roc and other hotels.

 Luxury, kitsch, and convenience reigned during the 1950s and 60s.
 Curbside check-in made it possible to register without leaving the car at some motels.
 Others offered supper clubs, beach cabanas, dance floors, children's programs and upscale restaurants with down-scaled attire–coats and ties were not required.
 The Sahara Motel posted two stuffed camels and a figure of a desert nomad at the entrance.
 Others touted elaborate interior waterfalls and kitschy architectural design.